junaidatique/clean-plus-architecture/README.md

 ### Separation of Concerns

 The architecture separates the application into layers, ensuring a clear distinction between business rules and external components like databases, user interfaces, and frameworks.
-We will dig more into this later but this basically means that there is clear separation between the technology and buisness domains.
+We will dig more into this later but this basically means that there is clear separation between the technology and business domains.

 ### Dependency Injection (DI)

-This is simple pattern that means an object or function recieves other objects or functions that it requires as opposted to creating them internally.
+This is simple pattern that means an object or function receives other objects or functions that it requires as opposed to creating them internally.
 DI aims to separate the concerns of constructing objects and using them, leading to loosely coupled programs.
 The pattern ensures that an object or function which wants to use a given service should not have to know how to construct those services.
 Instead, the receiving 'client' (object or function) is provided with its dependencies by external code (an 'injector'), which it is not aware of.

 ### Domain Driven Design (DDD)